 Customer Service & Retail Household Goods Store: Customer service, stock and display merchandise, and possible cash register and phone skills.
 Building Materials Store: Customer service, stock and display merchandise, tape measure and hand tool use, possible cash register skills, and forklift certification.

-Computers and Electronics Clean, test, and price computer components and accessories.
+Computers and Electronics: Clean, test, and price computer components and accessories.
 Customer service related to computers and electronics available.
+(Program on hold)

-Large Appliances Repair and clean large appliances such as washers, dryers, and stoves.
+Large Appliances: Repair and clean large appliances such as washers, dryers, and stoves.
+(Program on hold)

 All ReSOURCE trainees will go through Personal and Professional Development (PPD) training to learn the necessary technical and soft skills needed to be successful in the work place.
 PPD classes are intended to prepare participants for post-graduation success and focus on 5 key skill development areas: Health and Wellness, Goal Setting and Achievement, Leadership Development, Career Planning, and Financial Literacy.
 Classes are facilitated by ReSOURCE trainers and guest facilitators, and skills proficiencies are integrated into each participant’s Education/Career Plan, a comprehensive portfolio assessment that includes: Career Exploration and Job Hunting Strategies; Resume Building and Cover Letter Development; Interviewing including Mock Interviews; Job shadowing and Internships.
 PPD trainers work closely with ReSOURCE’s Employment and Transition Coordinators, whose primary job responsibilities are to help students define and achieve goals in career pathways and educational opportunities.
 Together with this staff support team, participants refine career plans throughout their enrollment, and are supported for one year after graduation as they enter the job market and/pr post-secondary education.